neilarphy/meet.anatoliy.bannikov/README.md

 - 📱 Fully responsive design
 - 🌙 Dark mode optimized
 - 🚀 Static site optimized for GitHub Pages

+## About Anatoliy

+AI/RPA Lead Engineer with 7+ years of experience in intelligent automation.
+Currently leading RPA department at Zentist (USA), managing 100+ RPA bots processing tens of thousands of insurance documents daily.
+Specializes in Python, UiPath, LangChain, Playwright, and custom RPA frameworks.
+Has processed over 8 million files in production automation.

+Currently pursuing a Master's degree in Artificial Intelligence at ITMO AI Talent Hub and additional education as an LLM Engineer to further enhance expertise in AI and large language models.

 ## Local Development